mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

-Each HTTP Datagram frame contains one of the below specified data formats ({{datagram-formats}}) depending on request forwarding mode and given headers and paramters.
+Each HTTP Datagram frame contains one of the below specified data formats ({{datagram-formats}}) depending on request forwarding mode and given headers and parameters.

-Stream based forwadring provides in-order and reliable delivery but may introduce Head of Line (HoL) Blocking if independent messages are send over the same CONNECT-IP association.
+Stream based forwarding provides in-order and reliable delivery but may introduce Head of Line (HoL) Blocking if independent messages are send over the same CONNECT-IP association.
 On streams payload data is encapsulated in the CAPSULATE Frame using the DATAGRAM capsule